earthlab/Fire-Rx/README.md

 NASA Rx-Fire: Prescribed Fire to Support Ecosystem Services (22-SMDSS22-0104)

 ## GEDI aboveground biomass density data
+We used Global Ecosystem Dynamics Investigation (GEDI) footpint based aboveground biomass density data.
+Aboveground biomass density estimates have been derived applying plant functional specific model to GEDI based relative height emtics and the units of teh data are at  megagrams per hectare (Mg/ha).
+Please refer the full python notebook on how to get the footprint based biomass data within a user defined polygon.
+The GEDI biomass python code here was adapted from the notebook provided by (https://github.com/ornldaac/gedi_tutorials/blob/main/access_gedi_l4a_hyrax.ipynb).

 ## ECOSTRESS WUE and ESI data